yacubus-bishcus/mantis/README.md

 # Mantis
 This program allows the user to run calorimetric NRF Cherenkov Detector cargo screening simulations.
-This simulation provides visualization tools in addition to root histogramming data.
+This simulation provides visualization tools in addition to root data.
 Visualization tools can be utilized in both batch and interactive modes.
 The final output provided can be manipulated by the user through the "mantis.in" input.

 Mantis Output
 ==